Offsend/Offsend/README.md

 AI tools need context, but that context can accidentally include API keys, client data, private endpoints, certificates, or config files.

 `.gitignore` protects Git.
 It does not define what AI tools should read.

+No install yet?
+[Scan a public GitHub repo with Check](https://check.offsend.io) — free, no signup.

 ## Why Offsend